pj1607/Zykrr-Assignment/README.md

 ### Backend

-* REST API for ticket analysis
+* REST API for analyzing support tickets
-* Rule-based NLP (no external AI APIs)
+* Rule-based NLP logic (no external AI APIs used)
-* Ticket classification:
+* Ticket classification into:

   * Billing
   * Technical